brainupdaters/drlm/doc/drlm-release-notes.rst

   * Added "-I" in the import backup workflow to allow importing a backup from within the same DRLM server.

+  * Added "-C" on addclient workflow to allow the configuration of the client without installing the dependencies.

 DRLM Version 2.2.1 (October 2018) - Release Notes
 -------------------------------------------------